Overview - 2020/2021

 ContactSchool of Tourism, Hospitality and Culinary Arts: 519-452-4289

 Program DescriptionThe Food and Beverage Management (Co-op) program will prepare students for careers in the global food service industry.
-The program provides practical training in our on-campus restaurants and kitchens.
-Students will be actively involved in the day-to-day operations of a formal restaurant, as well as event planning banquets and catering.
+The program provides practical training in our on-campus restaurants.
+Students will be actively involved in the day-to-day operations of a contemporary restaurant, as well as event planning and catering.
 The academic studies will also include such disciplines as accounting, computers, cost control, human resources management, marketing and ending with an in-depth entrepreneurial project.
-The students will also gain a variety of industry recognized certificates including: smart serve, safe food handlers, wine and beer sommelier.
+The students will also gain a variety of industry recognized certificates including: smart serve, safe food handlers,first aid CPR and wine and beer sommelier.

 - Age Requirement: In order to comply with AGCO licensing regulations, students must be at least 18 years of age by the commencement of Level 2 of the program.